Alexander D. Goode: Life

 Born in Brooklyn, New York, in 1911, Goode was one of four children of Brooklyn rabbi Hyman Goodekowitz.
 Raised in Washington, D.C., Goode excelled at sports at Eastern High School.

-He became a rabbi after graduating from the University of Cincinnati and in 1937 Hebrew Union College (HUC).
+In 1934, he earned an associate's degree from the University of Cincinnati.
+After graduating from Cincinnati's Hebrew Union College (HUC) in 1937, he was ordained as a rabbi.
 While studying at HUC, he spent summers working as a rabbinic student at the Washington Hebrew Congregation.
 In 1940, he received his Ph.D from Johns Hopkins University.
 He was married in 1935 to Teresa Flax, niece of Al Jolson, with whom he had one daughter, Rosalie.

 Goode served as a rabbi in Marion, Indiana, and York, Pennsylvania.
 In 1941, Goode founded Boy Scout Troop 37 in York as a multi-cultural mixed race troop, the first troop in the U.S. to have scouts earn Catholic, Jewish, and Protestant awards.

 In that same year, he applied to become a Navy chaplain but was turned down.
 The following year he was accepted into the Army, with orders to Harvard where he studied at the chaplain's school in preparation for deployment to Europe followed by brief service at an airbase in Goldsboro, North Carolina.
 In October 1942, he joined the other members of the Four Chaplains and was detailed to embark on the Dorchester a few months later.